Olusoga/shortlet-test/README.md

 Comprehensive API documentation is available and generated using OpenAI's tools.
 You can access it here, https://shortlet-test.onrender.com/api#/.

 ## Postman Documentation
 Example API usage and endpoints are documented in Postman.
-You can access the Postman documentation here: Postman Documentation.
+You can access the Postman documentation here: https://documenter.getpostman.com/view/19781070/2sA3rwNuMM.

 ## Contributing